Northwest Vista College is providing both remote services and on-campus services to students.

 Click on the link below and select the "Academic Calendar" for the semester you are applying for.

 Please note that Northwest Vista College offers multiple start dates throughout the semesters, so be sure to look at the correct term.

 Fall and Spring Terms: 16 week courses, Flex I, and Flex II

 Summer Terms: Maymester, Summer I, Summer II, and Summer 8

-Tuition must be paid in full (or a payment plan set up) online by Sunday, September 20 by 12:59PM to avoid being dropped from Fall Start Two 2020 classes.
+Tuition must be paid in full (or a payment plan set up) online by Saturday, September 18, 2021 by 1:59PM to avoid being dropped from Fall 2021 classes.